tashmcgarey/codat-docs/docs/assess/portal/assess-in-the-portal.md

 To benefit from all of the features of Assess, a company should be linked to accounting, banking and commerce data sources.
 Explore our [How to get started](https://docs.codat.io/docs/assess-how-to-get-started) guide.

-The categorized Profit and Loss, and Balance Sheet showcase the power of the [Categories](https://docs.codat.io/docs/categorization-of-accounts) feature which standardizes bespoke data across SMEs.
+The categorized Profit and Loss, and Balance Sheet showcase the power of the [Categories](https://docs.codat.io/docs/categorization-of-accounts) feature which standardizes bespoke data across SMBs.
 After the data is standardized, meaningful insights and measurements are produced for financial performance.

 **Data Match**